neptunelabs/fsi-thumbbar-samples/samples/javascript-api/README.md

 Normally you would need to place the *<fsi-thumbbar>* tag in your source code where you want the viewer to be displayed.

 In this example, we only want to display the viewer in place of an image when a button is clicked.
-The grid with metadata will appear and start rotating.
+The image slideshow with metadata will appear and start rotating.
 This means that the viewer is initialised by JavaScript.

 To do this, we have created this part in the body: